Origami Leaf Garland

 I used silver embossed decorative paper from Sostrene Grene that is sadly no longer available but keep your eye out for similar papers in the store.

-Any thin paper like origami paper will work well for these leaves.
-Be careful not to use thick paper as it will extremely difficult to thread a needle and thread through the end.
+Any thin paper like origami paper, will work well for these leaves.
+Be careful not to use thick paper as it will be extremely difficult to thread a needle and thread through the end.

 How to make Origami Leaves.